 Themes:

-(Merps raised the s to be their slaves and took away their freedom)
+(Rulens raised the imals to be their slaves and took away their freedom)

-(Merps aren’t really aware of what they’re doing)
+(Rulens aren’t really aware of what they’re doing)

 Level 1 - Beginning

-You ask yourself, “Why would the s revolt?
-Merps and s have lived in harmony for hundreds of years.”
+You ask yourself, “Why would the imals revolt?
+Rulens and imals have lived in harmony for hundreds of years.”
+At least this was the perception.

 Level 5 - Beginning

-As you finish a mighty battle on the fire world defeating several s, you sit down to catch your breath.
+As you finish a mighty battle on the ignis world defeating several imals, you sit down to catch your breath.
 You notice one shield depicts a graphic scene.
-An ogre with arms and legs in chains building a house with a merp standing behind watching.
+An ogre with arms and legs in chains building a house with a rulen standing behind watching.

-You find another ’s shield shows a dead over the fire with merps sitting around eating it.
+You find another imal’s shield shows a dead imal over the fire with rulens sitting around eating it.

-A third shield depicts a being whipped as it is being ridden.
+A third shield depicts a imal being whipped as it is being ridden.

 You’re starting to get the feeling there’s more behind this revolution than you first thought.